huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_loadbalancer_v2.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the loadbalancer resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new loadbalancer resource.

 * `name` - (Optional) Human-readable name for the loadbalancer.
 Does not have to be unique.